-Recommended Preparation: ENGL105 or equivalent assessment placement.
+or equivalent assessment placement.
 17 hour lecture/102 hours lab This course is designed to provide the student with theory and operation of common air conditioning and heating systems including diagnosis and repair and recovery of R-12 and 134A refrigerants.
 This course has been approved for Hybrid Delivery.

-AT 60 - Shop Management and Service Writer
+AT 60 - Shop Management and Service Writer 2.0 units

 Recommended Preparation: ENGL105 or equivalent assessment placement.
-34 hour lecture
+34 hour lecture units .

 This course is designed to provide the student with the skills needed to write service at an automotive repair shop.
 Shop management techniques will also be covered.
-Communication. organization, and filling out repair orders to meet all legal requirements will be emphasized.
-This course has been approved for Hybrid Delivery
+Communication, organization, and filling out repair orders to meet all legal requirements will be emphasized.
+This course has been approved for Hybrid Delivery or equivalent assessment placement.
+34 hours lecture/51 hours lab (R) This course was designed to provide the student with the skills needed to diagnose and repair common malfunctions found in diesel engines and other light diesel systems.
+Preventive maintenance procedures will also be emphasized.

-AT 64 - Diesel Repair and Maintenance
+AT 64 - Diesel Repair and Maintenance 3.0 units